Sdrs81/Dark-Mode-Navbar-Design/README.md

-# Dark-Mode-Navbar-Design
+# Dark-Mode-Navbar-Design-And-Slider

-Responsive Navbar design for dark mode
+Responsive Navbar design for dark mode and slider.